Top 8 ERP Solutions for Startups

 SYSPRO can be deployed on-premise, in the cloud, or through a hybrid model.
 Pricing is not publicly available, and the total cost of ownership depends on factors like subscription fees, license type, business size, customizations, implementation complexity, maintenance, and user count.

-Companies typically acquire SYSPRO through a value-added reseller (VAR) who handles implementation, training, and provides ongoing support.
-Startups should expect upfront investment due to the complexity of the system, often requiring a consultant team.
+Companies typically acquire SYSPRO through a value-added reseller (VAR) who handles implementation, training, and ongoing support.
+Due to the system’s complexity, startups should expect upfront investment, often requiring a consultant team.

 8 Lightspeed Retail - Best for Retail